smitshah1920/IBM-Data-Engineering/README.md

 ## There are 13 courses throughout the specialization and a capstone project at the end:

-1.Introduction to Data Engineer <br>
+01. Introduction to Data Engineer <br>
-2.Python for Data Science, AI & Development <br>
+02. Python for Data Science, AI & Development <br>
-3.Python Project for Data Engineer <br>
+03. Python Project for Data Engineer <br>
-4.Introduction to Relational Databases (RDBMS) <br>
+04. Introduction to Relational Databases (RDBMS) <br>
-5.Databases and SQL for Data Science with Python <br>
+05. Databases and SQL for Data Science with Python <br>
-6.Hands-on Introduction to Linux Commands and Shell Scripting <br>
+06. Hands-on Introduction to Linux Commands and Shell Scripting <br>
-7.Relational Database Administration (DBA) <br>
+07. Relational Database Administration (DBA) <br>
-8.ETL and Data Pipelines with Shell, Airflow and Kafka <br>
+08. ETL and Data Pipelines with Shell, Airflow and Kafka <br>
-9.Getting Started with Data Warehousing and BI Analytics <br>
+09. Getting Started with Data Warehousing and BI Analytics <br>
-10.Introduction to NoSQL Databases <br>
+10. Introduction to NoSQL Databases <br>
-11.Introduction to Big Data with Spark and Hadoop <br>
+11. Introduction to Big Data with Spark and Hadoop <br>
-12.Data Engineering and Machine Learning using Spark <br>
+12. Data Engineering and Machine Learning using Spark <br>
-13.Data Engineering Capstone Project <br>
+13. Data Engineering Capstone Project <br>

 ## Tools and Technologies
 OLTP database - MySQL <br>